Constrained optimal rearrangement problem leading to a new type obstacle problem: The constrained rearrangement problem

 {\bf Claim 1:}

 This follows from (\ref{linear}) and (\ref{linear1}).
-The idea of the proof is the following: if (\ref{eq:poqralpha1}) fails to hold, we can rearrange the function $\tilde{f}$ such that the integral $\int_D \tilde{f}\hat{v}dx'$ decreases, by assigning the value $1$ to $\tilde{f}$ where $\hat{v}$ is small and assigning the value $0$ to $\tilde{f}$ where $\hat{v}$ is large (see \cite{EL}, equation (3.17)).
+The idea of the proof is based on the bathtub principle (see \cite{LLbook}): if (\ref{eq:poqralpha1}) fails to hold, we can rearrange the function $\widetilde{f}$ such that the integral $\int_D \widetilde{f}\hat{v}dx'$ decreases, by assigning the value $1$ to $\widetilde{f}$ where $\hat{v}$ is small and assigning the value $0$ to $\widetilde{f}$ where $\hat{v}$ is large (for details see also \cite{EL}, equation (3.17)).

 {\bf Claim 2:}

 The idea of the proof is the same as above: if (\ref{eq:poqralpha2}) fails to hold then